modeset/-deprecated-utensils/WIP.md

 - There should be some sort of Togglable class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
 - Should we abstract focus/disabled states to a mixin?
-- Rename components to utensils?
+- Rename components subdirectory to utensils?
 - Convert media queries
 - Move the debug tools outside of this project
 - Turn into engine with generators
 - Really test out the order of sass files and where there are issues
 - Look at all Todo items within each component
-- Better tools for documentation
+- Better tools for documentation (generation, behavior, and styles)
+- Do tip and popover extend Togglable instead of using composition?
+- Would it be better to use underscore for most things or stick with `$`?
+- Check for disabled states on some components and disable interactions if true

 ## Bugs
 - Weird bug on some of the button group clicking around deactivation